quicwg/base-drafts/draft-ietf-quic-recovery.md

 A sender becomes idle if it ceases to send data and has no bytes in flight.
 A sender's congestion window MUST NOT increase while it is idle.

-When sending data after becoming idle, a sender MUST reset its congestion window to the initial congestion window (see Section 4.1 of {{?RFC5681}}), unless it paces the sending of packets.
-A sender MAY retain its congestion window if it paces the sending of any packets in excess of the initial congestion window.

-A sender MAY implement alternate mechanisms to update its congestion window after idle periods, such as those proposed for TCP in {{?RFC7661}}.
+When sending data after becoming idle and a sender does not pace the sending of pacjets, it MUST reset its congestion window to the initial congestion window (see Section 4.1 of {{?RFC5681}}).
+A sender MAY implement alternate mechanisms to update its congestion window after idle periods, such as those proposed for TCP in {{?RFC7661}}, if sending of packets is paced.

 ## Application Limited Sending